hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 In similar fashion, Nassim Taleb says many people both undervalue and misunderstand nonlinear outcomes.
 This leads us either blindly ignoring rare events or being ill prepared for them.

 ### Making an Impression

+Nassim Taleb focuses on rare events and its relationship to prob

 Most people are hell-bent on making a good impression and do everything to avoid making a bad one.
 This behavior is visible in all relationships, whether it is personal, business, or political.